-ABOUT US
+ABOUT

-We are specialized in helping clients to stay ahead of the curve through transformational solutions to re-imagine business processes and deliver increased efficiency, deeper insights and superior outcomes.
-At One Point One, we are trusted custodians and long-term partners to leading Brands with presence at Mumbai, Bangalore, Indore, Chennai and Gurgaon.
-Our clients include Fortune 500 and FTSE 100 companies.
+Point One Solutions Limited One is a leading customized Business Process Management (BPM) Services provider.
+We specialize in helping clients stay ahead of the curve through transformational solutions to reimagine business processes & deliver increased efficiency, deeper insights & superior outcomes.
+At One Point One, we are trusted custodians & long term partners to leading brands with a presence in Mumbai, Bangalore, Indore, Chennai & Gurgaon.
+Our clients include Fortune 500 & FTSE 100 companies.